HomeAll Buyer GuidesHow Staffing Firms Should Evaluate AI Interviewing Platforms (2026)

 Introduction

 AI interviewing platforms are quickly becoming a core part of the staffing technology stack.
+This shift is driven by a massive surge in workload, with applications per recruiter up 177% since 2022 (2024), often reaching over 2,500 applications per recruiter.

 They promise AI-driven interviews, automated scoring, and integrations with applicant tracking systems.
 Yet once implemented across multiple clients, roles, and hiring workflows, the differences between platforms become very clear.